Cadiducho/Telegram-Bot-API/README.md

 ## Maven Usage

-If you want use Minegram as a Maven Dependency simply add repo and artifact:
+If you want use Telegram Bot API as a Maven Dependency simply add repo and artifact:

 ```xml
 <repository>